jponc/domain-crawler/README.md

 ## Description

 This is a domain crawler service which accepts a list of url's to crawl and keywords to search for.

 ## OpenAPI Specification

 The OpenAPI specification can be found in the `api/openapi/api.yaml` file.
+This manages the API documentation and the request/response schema.
+I've also integrated the OpenAPI specification to do request body validation.

 ## Running Locally